๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Another view in Cinque Terre.

-๐Ÿ—“๏ธ How long to visit: Two to three days in Cinque Terre is sufficient time to visit and spend meaningful time in all five of its villages.
+Two to three days in Cinque Terre is a sufficient amount of time to visit and spend meaningful time in all five of its villages.

 6. Florence